syedumerahmedcode/docker/README.md

 - **docker start [container_id]**: This will start the container.
 For example: _docker start 7b601211ae47_.
 Please note that _docker run_ works with _images_ whereas _docker start_ works with _containers_.

 - **docker logs [container_id]**: This prints out the logs of the container.
 For example: _docker logs 7b601211ae47_
+- By adding _-f_ , the logs are displayed continuously on the screen.

 - **docker exec -it [container_id]**: This is used for starting and interactive terminal and browse inside a container.
 For example: by running _docker exec -it 54d0a544de2e /bin/bash_, the user lands inside the container and has root access to the file system.